 The Pronator Teres pronates the forearm, meaning that it would cause the forearm and palm to move in a rotational motion to make the palm and forearm face the floor if held parallel to the floor.
 The Flexor Carpi Radialis flexes the wrist and fingers.
 Up to 10% of elbow pain is due to Medial Epicondylitis (Golfer’s Elbow).
 It is important to know that you don’t have to play tennis or golf to acquire Tennis Elbow or Golfer’s Elbow.
 Gardening, construction work, and repetitive activities of daily living or overuse can lead to elbow pain.
 These two diagnoses are not the only causes of elbow pain and other medical conditions could be involved, so it is important to get evaluated by a physician to determine the proper diagnosis for your elbow pain.

-If you are suffering with elbow pain and ready to get evaluated and treatment, Dr. Shaun Lehmann and Dr. Curtis Fandrich at Houston Spine & Sports Medicine are ready to help.
-Both physicians have years of experience treating pain and offer multiple nonsurgical treatment options for their patients.
-During your initial evaluation your physician will get a medical history, complete a physical exam, and determine if any diagnostic imaging testing needs to be complete.
-Once you have been evaluated our physicians will discuss your condition with you and determine a plan of treatment best suited for your condition.
+If you are suffering with elbow pain and ready to get evaluated and treatment, Dr. Shaun Lehmann at Houston Spine & Sports Medicine is ready to help.
+Our physician has years of experience treating pain and offers multiple nonsurgical treatment options for his patients.
+During your initial evaluation your physician will get a medical history, complete a physical exam, and determine if any diagnostic imaging testing needs to be completed.
+Once you have been evaluated our physician will discuss your condition with you and determine a plan of treatment best suited for your condition.

 Non-Surgical Treatment for Elbow Pain

-Dr. Curtis Fandrich and Dr. Shaun Lehmann strive to treat elbow pain with non surgical treatment options that help your body to naturally heal itself.
-There are multiple nonsurgical treatments available at Houston Spine & Sports Medicine and our physicians are ready to help you determine the treatment course that is best for you.
+Dr. Shaun Lehmann strives to treat elbow pain with non surgical treatment options that help your body to naturally heal itself.
+There are multiple nonsurgical treatments available at Houston Spine & Sports Medicine and our physician is ready to help you determine the treatment course that is best for you.

 Common Diagnoses for Elbow Pain: